skienzmatishun/rippreport/content/p/youre-not-from-here/index.md

   length_score: 100
   category_score: 0
   rank: 11
 alttags: A dark asphalt surface with white grid lines is covered in thick reddish-brown substance forming a detailed map-like layout of streets and structures
+summary: A wealthy outside developer insulted concerned Fairhope residents while demanding taxpayers fund infrastructure for his private projects.
+Meeting transcripts expose a quid-pro-quo dynamic where city administration traded zoning approvals for land donations.
+The Ripp Report exposes the astonishing arrogance behind this developer's grip on local government.
 ---
 **Feb.
 5 2016**